Marihuan0/pixelmonMinter/README.md

 # pixelmonMinter
-A simple autmatic pixelmon script that forages for u :)
+A script that automatically forages and prevents server kicks.

+Tutorial: